 - Supervising and coordinating all catechetical groups of the Parish

-- Supporting the forty hours of continuous prayer held by the Deanery in our Parish Church.
+- Regularly supporting the forty hours of continuous prayer held by the Deanery in our Parish Church.

 - Organising the highly successful parish response to the Papal Visit in 2010.